krocos/logic-expression-builder/README.md

 # Logic expression builder

 ## About
-Make its possible to build sophisticated logic expressions that can simplifies to bool.
+Makes it possible to build a sophisticated logic expression that can be simplified to a bool value.

 ## Install
 ```bash